-(B) The Tribal Commission shall maintain a list of persons barred from the gaming facilities and operation, who because of their criminal history or association with a career offender or a career offender organization, threaten the integrity of the gaming activities, or the health, safety, or welfare of the public.
-This list shall be provided to the State.
+(B) The Tribal Commission shall maintain a list of persons barred from the gaming facilities and operations, who because of their criminal history or association with a career offender or a career offender organization, threaten the integrity of the gaming activities, or the health, safety, or welfare of the public.
+This list shall be provided to be State.

 (C) Not less than annually, the Tribal gaming facilities and operation shall be audited by an independent Certified Public Accountant, in accordance with the auditing and accounting standards for audits of casinos of the American Institute of Certified Public Accountants.
-The internal accounting and audit procedures shall become Appendix D to the Compact.
+The internal accounting and audit procedures shall become an Appendix to the Compact.

-(D) A closed circuit television system shall be maintained in the gaming facilities and operation in accordance with the procedures set forth in Appendix D to the Compact.
+(D) A closed circuit television system shall be maintained in the gaming facilities and operation in accordance with the procedures set forth in an Appendix to the Compact.

-(E) A cashier's cage shall be maintained in the gaming facilities and operation in accordance with the procedures set forth in Appendix D to the Compact.
+(E) A cashier's cage shall be maintained in the gaming facilities and operation in accordance with the procedures set forth in an Appendix to the Compact.

-(F) Minimum requirements for supervisory staffing for each table and gaming pit operated in the gaming facilities shall be maintained in accordance with the procedures set forth in Appendix D to the Compact.
+(F) Minimum requirements for supervisory staffing for each table and gaming pit operated in the gaming facilities shall be maintained in accordance with the procedures set forth in an Appendix to the Compact.

-(G) Cash control management procedures shall be maintained in accordance with the procedures set forth in Appendix D to the Compact, which shall be adopted in connection with a certified public accounting firm with experience in cash control management procedures.
+(G) Cash control management procedures shall be maintained in accordance with the procedures set forth in an Appendix to the Compact, which shall be adopted in connection with a certified public accounting firm with experience in cash control management procedures.
 These cash control management procedures shall safeguard monies, receipts, and other assets from skimming, money laundering, embezzlement, and other criminal activities.

-(H) To ensure the continued integrity of the Tribal gaming premises and operation, no structural modification within the gaming area shall be made without the consent of the State.
-(Added by Adopted: Effective:)
+(H) To ensure the continued integrity of the Tribal gaming premises and operation, no structural modification or movement of any gaming structure or fixture of any kind, including movement of equipment and/or gaming devices within the gaming related areas shall be made without the consent of the Tribal Commission, and prior notice to the State.